Debra Faszer-McMahon Ph.D.

-Dr. McMahon is an Associate Professor of Spanish at Seton Hill University.
+Dr. McMahon is the Dean of the School of Humanities and Professor of Spanish at Seton Hill University.
 She received her Ph.D. in Spanish Literature in 2006 from the University of California, Irvine, and she also holds an M.A. in Curriculum and Instruction, an M.A. in English Literature, and an M.A. in the Teaching of Languages.

-Her most recent book is an edited collection titled African Immigrants in Contemporary Spanish Texts: Crossing the Strait (Ashgate Press 2015) and she has also published a study of Clara Janés's Poetry titled Cultural Encounters in Contemporary Spain (Bucknell Press 2010).
-In addition, she has published articles in Hispania, Anales de la Literatura Española Contemporánea, Afro-Hispanic Review, Letras Femeninas, and Studies in 20th and 21st Century Literature and Culture.
+Her most recent book is a co-edited collection titled A Laboratory of Her Own: Women and Science in Spanish Culture (Vanderbilt University Press Forthcoming 2021).
+She has also published the co-edited collection African Immigrants in Contemporary Spanish Texts: Crossing the Strait (Ashgate Press 2015) as well as a monograph focused on Clara Janés's Poetry titled Cultural Encounters in Contemporary Spain (Bucknell Press 2010).
+In addition, she has published articles in Hispania, Anales de la Literatura Española Contemporánea, Afro-Hispanic Review, Letras Femeninas, Transmodernity: Journal of Peripheral Production of the Luso-Hispanic World, Symposium: A Quarterly Journal in Modern Literatures, and Studies in 20th and 21st Century Literature and Culture.

 She loves to travel and has lived in, traveled to, or taken students on trips to the following places: Argentina, Spain, Mexico, Nicaragua, Guatemala, Costa Rica, Colombia, Puerto Rico, Morocco, India, Japan, Taiwan, Hong Kong, China, and Germany.